2007 NASCAR Nextel Cup Series

 Jimmie Johnson, the 2007 Nextel Cup Series champion.
 This was the second of his five consecutive titles.

 Jeff Gordon the 2007 Nextel Cup Series runner-up.

 Clint Bowyer finished third in the championship.

 Juan Pablo Montoya, the 2007 rookie of the year.

 Chevrolet won the Manufacturer's championship with 26 wins.

 The 2007 NASCAR Nextel Cup Series was the 59th season of professional stock car racing in the United States and the 36th modern-era Cup series.
-Beginning on February 10 at Daytona International Speedway with the Budweiser Shootout, the season ended on November 18 at Homestead-Miami Speedway with the Ford 400.
-The Chase for the Nextel Cup started with the Sylvania 300 at New Hampshire International Speedway and was contested over the final ten races.
+Beginning on February 10 at Daytona International Speedway with the Budweiser Shootout, the season ended on November 18 at Homestead–Miami Speedway with the Ford 400.
+The Chase for the Nextel Cup started with the Sylvania 300 at New Hampshire and was contested over the final ten races.

 The season was the final year that the NASCAR Cup Series was known as the Nextel Cup Series.
-As a result of the 2005 merger of Nextel Communications with Sprint Corporation, and the subsequent decision by the newly named Sprint Corporation, the name of the series was changed to the Sprint Cup Series for 2008.
+As a result of the 2005 merger of Nextel with Sprint Corporation, and the subsequent decision by the newly named Sprint Nextel, the name of the series was changed to the Sprint Cup Series for 2008.
 The 2007 season was the first year in NASCAR history in which no North Carolina drivers found victory lane.
 This was also the final year for the Chevrolet Monte Carlo which was replaced by the Chevrolet Impala during the Car of Tomorrow races and full time in 2008.
 This 2007 season marks the first season in the Nextel Cup Series to feature Toyota, using the Camry model.

 Jimmie Johnson of Hendrick Motorsports won his second consecutive championship, with teammate Jeff Gordon finishing second.
 Chevrolet captured the NASCAR Manufacturers' Championship with 26 wins, and 290 points over second-place Ford who had 7 wins and 208 points.
 Dodge finished third with 3 wins and 178 points and Toyota, in their first NEXTEL Cup season, finished out with no wins and 116 points.

 Top stories and controversies

 Changes in the points system and The Chase

 It was officially announced on January 22 at the annual NASCAR Media Tour in Charlotte, North Carolina that two changes were made for the 2007 Chase for the Nextel Cup.

 The first is that wins became more important.
 The driver who finishes first now received 185 points instead of 180.
 Including the five bonus points for leading a lap and the possible five bonus points for leading the most laps, a driver could now get a maximum of 195 points for winning a race.

 The other changes involved the actual Chase.
 The Top 12 drivers after the Chevy Rock & Roll 400 automatically qualified for the 2007 Chase.
 Additionally, each driver had their points reset to 5,000, plus ten for each win during the first 26 races.
-However, when the season ended, only the Top 10 drivers would be honored at the annual banquet in New York City at the Waldorf-Astoria.
+However, when the season ended, only the Top 10 drivers would be honored at the annual banquet in New York City at the Waldorf Astoria New York.